premchander-revature/interviewquestions/Java Automation/api-testing-IS.md

 <blockquote>

 API testing can be done on the below aspects:
-- Functional Testing: Checks API's functionality, takes payload in the form of JSON or XML and provides the response code and response body.
+- `Functional Testing`: Checks API's functionality, takes payload in the form of JSON or XML and provides the response code and response body.
-- Load Testing:  Checks the performance under the specific load and determines how much traffic the API can handle before being overloaded.
+- `Load Testing`:  Checks the performance under the specific load and determines how much traffic the API can handle before being overloaded.
-- Security Testing: Checks vulnerabilities like authentication and sensitive data is encrypted over HTTP and includes penetration testing validating authentication.
+- `Security Testing`: Checks vulnerabilities like authentication and sensitive data is encrypted over HTTP and includes penetration testing validating authentication.

 </blockquote>
 </details>